JustinLR/bureaufosins/README.md

 ## Introduction

-Bureau of Sins is a collection of utilities and tools designed to simplify and enhance the authoring process.
+Bureau of Sins is a comprehensive repository housing various authoring tools.
 These tools are created with the aim of assisting writers in various aspects of their work, from character development to book management and summarization.

 ## Tools

+### Authors Toolbox

+Authors Toolbox is the central launcher for our suite of authoring tools.
+It provides a user-friendly interface to access all the tools in the Bureau of Sins suite, making it easy for writers to navigate and use the various utilities available.

 ### Character Creator